 How does it present?

 Initially, the resting scalp hairs are firmly attached to the scalp.
 Then as the new hairs form, they push up through the scalp.
 This results in increased hair loss about 3 months after the triggering event.
 Up to 50 % of the scalp hair can be affected.
 In telogen effluvium, hair loss is not patchy.
 Instead, it presents as diffuse thinning of hair all over the scalp.
 After several months, hair loss lessens, and the hair begins to thicken again.
 Recovery may be incomplete in some cases.

 In some people, the hair shedding may last for many months- even years.
 In these cases of chronic telogen effluvium, it seems that the hair cycle has been reset with a much shorter growth phase.
-While the condition does not cause complete baldness, it can unmask other hair loss forms, like male or female pattern hair loss.
-In any event, a visit to a board-certified dermatologist can help you get to the root of the issue and even prevent hair loss or improve re-growth.
+While the condition does not cause complete baldness, it can unmask other types of hair loss, like male or female pattern hair loss.
+In any event, a visit to a board-certified dermatologist can help you get to the root of the issue, prevent further hair loss or speed up re-growth.

 Is there a treatment for telogen effluvium?